 Indicate the stakeholder communities (the types of companies or other entities, or the different groups of individuals) that are expected to be interested in this IC activity, and will be invited to participate.

-Stakeholders identified to date includes but are not limited to: users and producers of systems and components for servers, network storage, networking systems, data centers, high performance computing, and telecommunications carriers.
+Stakeholders identified to date includes but are not limited to: users and producers of systems and components for servers, network storage, networking systems, data centers, high performance computing, telecommunications carriers, automotive, and industrial applications.

 Expected Number of Participants